-- No collateral or upfront cash deposit — If cash flow is restricted, you probably don’t have the extra funds to set aside for a secured card.
-With the Revenued Card, you don’t need a security deposit, and there is no need to risk your hard-earned business assets as collateral.
+- No upfront cash deposit — If cash flow is restricted, you probably don’t have the extra funds to set aside for a secured card.
+With the Revenued Card, you don’t need a security deposit.

 - Convenient payment card — Like a credit card or secured card, you will receive a physical card that can be used to pay online or brick and mortar retailers or suppliers with credit card processing capabilities.

 - Cash draw option — When a card won’t work, and you need cold hard cash, you have the choice to make a cash draw through your mobile app or online portal.